 53rd North Carolina Infantry Regiment

 53rd Infantry Regiment completed its organization in April 1862 at Camp Mangum, near Raleigh, North Carolina.
-The men were recruited in the following counties: Guilford, Mecklenburg, Chatham, Surry, Alamance, Stokes, Union, and Wilkes.
+The men were recruited in the counties of Guilford, Mecklenburg, Chatham, Surry, Alamance, Stokes, Union, and Wilkes.
 It served in the Department of North Carolina and then was assigned to General Daniel's and Grimes' Brigade, Army of Northern Virginia.
 The 53rd fought in many conflicts from Gettysburg, Wilderness, Spotsylvania to Cold Harbor.
-It participated in all the battles in the Shenandoah Valley Campaigns, and was active in the Appomattox Campaign.
+It participated in all the battles in the Shenandoah Valley Campaigns and was active in the Appomattox Campaign.
 It lost thirty-six percent of the 322 engaged at Gettysburg, had 1 wounded at Bristoe Station and 2 killed at Mine Run.
 The unit surrendered 6 officers and 81 men.
 Its commanders were Colonels James T. Morehead and William A. Owens, and Majors James J. Iredell and John W. Rierson.

 Site search Web search